How Does Child Custody Affect Child Support Payments?

 There are a lot of components to divorce, making the process of parting ways challenging.
 That is especially true in cases where children are involved.
 In addition to the division of assets and property, you must also confront the possibility of managing child custody and child support arrangements.

 Divorce can be an emotionally taxing process.
-You may not fully realize the implication of some decisions until your divorce is finalized and you are living with the results.
+You may not fully realize the implications of some decisions until your divorce is finalized and you are living with the results.
 At The McKeon Law Firm, we want you to be informed about how a divorce can impact your life and the lives of your children, particularly when it comes to how child custody can affect child support payments.

 Calculating Child Support in Maryland